Yexuan-Song/End-Game/README.md

 The preprint is here (To be Added).

-The core model and simulation functions are adapted from [Bubar et al.](https://github.com/kbubar/vaccine_prioritization) and [Mulberry et al.](https://github.com/nmulberry/essential-workers-vaccine#strategies-for-vaccine-allocation-with-essential-workers).
+The core model and simulation functions of the age and contact structured model are adapted from [Bubar et al.](https://github.com/kbubar/vaccine_prioritization) and [Mulberry et al.](https://github.com/nmulberry/essential-workers-vaccine#strategies-for-vaccine-allocation-with-essential-workers).

 ## Data collection and code contribution
 * Age and Contact Structured Model: Yexuan Song